 Ways to learn and practice Nonviolent Communication

 This book uses NVC a lot.
-There is a whole chapter on tools for wellbeing and compassionate communication (with examples relevant to eating disorders) HERE.
+There is a whole chapter on tools for wellbeing and compassionate communication (with examples relevant to eating disorders) in Chapter 13.
+And the next two chapters put so much of it in action too.

 If you’d like to learn more, find courses or groups or Certified Trainers world-wide, or if you’d like to make a financial contribution towards NVC, go to the Center for Nonviolent Communication on www.cnvc.org.